min9nim/if-logger/README.md

 const logger = createLogger({ level: "info" })

-logger.log("log text") // will be printed '[log] log text' logger.info("verbose text") // will be printed '[log] log text' logger.verbose("verbose text") // do not print
+logger.log("log-text") // will be printed '[log] log-text' logger.info("info-text") // will be printed '[info] info-text' logger.verbose("verbose-text") // do not print
 ```

 <br>